 JIANQING FAN is the Frederick L. Moore '18 Professor of Finance.
 His research interests include financial econometrics, asset pricing, statistical learning, nonparametric modeling, and computational biology.
 As a specialist in statistics and financial econometrics, Fan received the 2000 Presidents' Award from the Committee of Presidents of Statistical Societies, the 2007 Morningside Gold Medal of Applied Mathematics, the Guggenheim Fellowship in 2009, Academician of Academia Sinica in 2012, Guys Medal in Silver of Royal Statistical Society in 2014.
-He was the president of the Institute of Mathematical Statistics, is an elected fellow of the American Association for the Advancement of Science, the American Statistical Association, and the Institute of Mathematical Statistics.
+He was the president of the Institute of Mathematical Statistical Association, and the Institute of Mathematical Statistics.
 He has coauthored three highly regarded books.
 He serves as the co-editor of the Journal of Econometrics and associate editor Journal of the American Statistical Association.
 He has served as the co-editor (in-chief) of the Annals of Statistics, Probability Theory and Related Fields, and Econometrics Journal, and associate editor of Econometrica, and Journal of Financial Econometrics.
-He earned his Ph.D. from the University of California-Berkeley.
+He earned his Ph.D.from the University of California-Berkeley.

-MIKHAIL GOLOSOV is a professor of economics at Princeton University.
+KHAIL GOLOSOV is a professor of economics at Princeton University.
 Dr. Golosov has also held positions at Yale University and the Massachusetts Institute of Technology.
 He is the associate editor of Econometrica and Journal of Public Economics.
 Dr. Golosov was awarded the Sloan Research Fellowship in 2008 as well as the National Science Foundation CAREER Grant.
 His research covers topics in macro economics, public finance and political economy.